Skip to Content

 Buffet tips:

-• Browse your favourite and opt for lunch buffet times to get cheaper prices.
+• Browse your favorite and opt for lunch buffet times to get cheaper prices.

 • The Luxor and Excalibur offer an all-day buffet wristband, so you can visit either of their buffets multiple times between 7 am and 10 pm.